theDavidBarton/video-games-on-RAWG-react-app/README.md

 Powered by [RAWG.io](https://rawg.io/apidocs) video game data.
 Thank you guys!

 Powered by [Archive.org](https://archive.org/help/aboutsearch.htm) video game links.
 This app links some titles to the biggest web archive of the internet.
 Thanks Archive.org!

+Powered by [OldGemeShelf.com](https://oldgameshelf.com/) video game links.
+This app links some titles to Oldgameshelf.com which is a brilliant website to play all the retro games of the Nintendo NES system.
+Thanks Oldgameshelf.com!

 ## Used font